paullyvenne/paullygpt/README.md

 ![PaullyGPT client in Powershell](images/paullygpt1.png)

 ## BONUS - INDYGPT - A choose your own procedurally generated text based adventures game - Unlimited Adventure and Customizable
 * INDYGPT.ps1 is an engaging text-adventure encounter based on Indiana Jones as example of the power of OpenAI GPT directives and PaullyGPT Powershell module.
+Every adventure is completely generated on the fly and sprinkled with exciting dialog and descriptive details.

 ![IndyGPT AI powered text-based adventure game](images/indygpt1.png)